SDGforskning/sdg-strings/SDG02_query_action_WoS.md

  )
 ```

-#### Optional Phrase 1b

-`"obesity" OR "overweight"` can be used in phrase 1 without issues - however, in terms of presenting results for Norway, separating out obesity may be useful for the user as it accounts for maybe 50 % of results.
+`"obesity" OR "overweight"` can added to the above section (phrase 1) without issues - the action terms are identical - however, in terms of presenting results, separating out obesity may be useful for the user as it accounts for maybe 50 % of results.

 ```Ceylon =
 TS=